 Yes, you can.
 A backup from any edition of SQL Server can be restored to any other edition.
 The rule for versions is still the same though, you can only restore to the same or higher version.
 For example, you can backup a database from SQL Server 2017 Standard Edition and restore it to a SQL Server 2019 Express Edition, but cannot backup and restore the other way from 2019 to 2017.
 Also, remember the max database size on Express is 10GB.

-Is there any difference between Express and other editions in the way security is implemented?
+Is there any difference between SQL Server Express security and other editions?

 There are no differences.
 You still have either a SQL authentication login/password and/or an Active Directory login with server and database level groups at a high level which is the same in all editions.